CD 061 3 Units

 Prerequisite: CD 105 or CD 105H and CD 113 and CD 114 and CD 126

-In this supervised field work course, students practice and demonstrate developmentally appropriate early childhood planning and teaching competencies under the supervision of ECE/CD faculty and mentor teachers.
-Students utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build comprehensive understanding of children and families.
-Child centered, play-oriented approaches to teaching, learning, and assessment, and knowledge of curriculum content areas are emphasized.
-Student teachers design, implement and evaluate experiences that promote positive development for all young children.
+Students learn teaching skills through the demonstration of developmentally appropriate early childhood program planning and teaching competencies under the supervision of ECE/CD faculty and other qualified early education professionals.
+Students utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
+Reflective practice will be emphasized as student teachers design, implement, and evaluate approaches, strategies, and techniques that promote development and learning.
+This course also includes exploration of career pathways, professional development, and teacher responsibilities.

 Associate Degree Applicable